burak-kara/burak-kara/README.md

 Hey 👋🏻,

-I am an MSc in CS student at Ozyegin University from Istanbul, Turkey.
-Currently, I am working on a couple of international graduate projects about 360-degree video streaming, Multimedia Systems and Low Latency.
-In recent years, I have worked on full-stack projects with React (JS and TS), Spring Boot and Python Django.
+I am a new grad MSc in CS student at Ozyegin University from Istanbul, Turkey.
+Currently, I am working on an international graduate project about 360-degree video streaming, Multimedia Systems and Low Latency.
+In recent years, I have worked on full-stack projects with React (JS and TS), NestJS, NextJS, Spring Boot and Python Django.

-I have strong experience in Java (SE, EE, OOP), Python (Networking, Data Science and scripting), React (both JS and TS), and Shell scripting.
+I have strong experience in JavaScript/TypeScript based frameworks such as React, React Native, NestJs and NextJs.
+I alos have some experience on Java (SE, EE, OOP), Python (Networking, Data Science and scripting) and Shell scripting.
 I also have some experience in R (mainly on plotting and basic data processing).

 I would like to gain some experience in Ruby and Go.